 All diving qualifications and training are included in the cost of the project.

-- Shared volunteer villa in the leafy suburbs of Lisbon, 20 – 30 minutes from the city centre
+- Shared volunteer house Lisbon, 20 – 30 minutes from the city centre and the beach hostel in the summer near the beach

 - Share a room and bathroom with 1 – 7 other volunteers